cyckl/tweeter/README.md

 ## Building
 1. Install Go
 2. Install [discordgo](https://github.com/bwmarrin/discordgo) with `go get github.com/bwmarrin/discordgo`
+3. Build the bot with `go build`
 3. Start the bot and pass your token to it
    - `./tweeter -t <bot token>`

 ## Features
-- User information pasted into tweet embed (with support for nicknames)
+- User information added into tweet embed (with support for nicknames)
 - Randomized likes and retweets
 - Accurate recreation of Discord embed
 - Written in Go, I guess